 Education in the digital age often exposes educators and students to complex problems, encouraging a collaborative solution search process.
-Most of these problems can be solved by applying technology in pedagogy that eventually improves educational prospects (N. S. Chen, Ko, Kinshuk, & Lin, 2005).
-Today, interactions are no longer limited to face-to-face meetings but can be done online, the most critical learning component.
+Most of these problems can be solved through the application of technology in pedagogy that eventually succeeds in improving educational prospects (N. S. Chen, Ko, Kinshuk, & Lin, 2005).
+Today, interactions are no longer limited to face-to-face meetings but can be done online, which is the most critical component of learning.
 As reported by Anderson (2003); and Bernard et al. (2009) that there are three types of interactions in education, namely interactions: (1) student-instructors, (2) between students, and (3) student-content materials.
-Online interaction modes be categorized into can asynchronous and synchronous.
-Asynchronous learning allows interactions at different times, with media correspondence and written discussions.
-At the same time, synchronous learning requires both parties to interact directly (real-time) in the teaching and learning process through video conferencing or chat rooms (N. S. Chen et al., 2005; Stewart, Harlow, & DeBacco, 2011).
+Online interaction modes can be categorized into asynchronous and synchronous.
+Asynchronous learning allows interactions to occur at different times, with media correspondence and written discussions.
+At the same time, synchronous learning requires both parties to interact directly at the same time (real-time) in the teaching and learning process, through video conferencing or chat rooms (N. S. Chen et al., 2005; Stewart, Harlow, & DeBacco, 2011).

-The increasingly prevalent online learning application aligns with the many studies that uncover the topic and its benefits.
-Integrated synchronous learning can provide broader educational access and more inclusive learning experience а for geographically isolated students (Bower et al., 2015; Cunningham, 2014).
-This method also allows students to experience instructional learning by discussing and comment on classroom dialogues similar to conventional learning experiences (Bower et al., 2015; Stewart et al., 2011; White, Ramirez, Smith, & Plonowski, 2010).
-Video conferencing, commonly used in synchronous learning, can overcome communication challenges and affective assessments, as its interactions can show dynamic body language and discussion rather than reflective written responses (Stewart et al., 2011).
+The increasing prevalent application of online learning is in line with the many studies that uncover the topic and its benefits.
+Integrated synchronous learning can provide broader educational access and a more inclusive learning experience for geographically isolated students (Bower et al., 2015; Cunningham, 2014).
+This method also allows students to experience instructional learning with the opportunity to discuss and comment on classroom dialogues similar to conventional learning experiences (Bower et al., 2015; Stewart et al., 2011; White, Ramirez, Smith, & Plonowski, 2010).
+Video conferencing, commonly used in synchronous learning, can overcome communication challenges and affective assessments, as in its interactions can show dynamic body language and discussion rather than reflective written responses (Stewart et al., 2011).

 Despite its potential, there are still challenges and problems in implementing integrated synchronous learning.
 Technical skills and platform usage adaptation are among the biggest challenges for both instructors and students (Bower et al., 2015; Cunningham, 2014; White et al., 2010).
-Internet bandwidth should also be noted to ensure smooth communication and not hampered or disconnected.
-Connectivity difficulties can significantly impact synchronous learning (Vu & Fadde, 2013).
+The amount of internet bandwidth should also be noted to ensure smooth communication and not hampered or disconnected.
+Connectivity difficulties can have a significant impact on synchronous learning (Vu & Fadde, 2013).